Admission Requirements

 Transcript Evaluation

-If you are admitted to the program, you are required to submit your official transcript(s) from the institution(s) you attended and earned a bachelor’s degree.
-Official English translations must be provided if the transcripts are in another language.
+Upon admission to the program, you will be required to submit official transcript(s) from the institution(s) where you earned your bachelor’s degree.
+If these transcripts are in a language other than English, official English translations must also be provided.

 English Language Proficiency